 Tuition and fees are payable in full at the time of registration.
-Students may use credit cards for payment of tuition and books.
-Those who have financial aid approved prior to registration may charge tuition, fees, and books to their account.
+Students may use cash, check, credit or debit cards for payment of tuition and books.
+Those who have sufficient financial aid approved prior to registration may charge tuition, fees, and books to their account.

 Prior to the beginning of a semester, pre-registered students' accounts are verified to determine if students will be self-paying or have been approved for financial aid.
-Students not approved for financial aid or having not made payment prior to the first day of class will be dropped.
+Students not approved for financial aid or who have not made payment prior to the first day of class will be dropped.
 These students are given the opportunity to re-enroll during late registration contingent on available classroom seating.
 The payment verification process is repeated on the last day to add classes during late registration.